Ways to Increase Your FICO Score for Home Buying

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get a loan.
-Some of the factors in deciding your FICO score include:
+Some of the pieces in reviewing your FICO score include:

 - Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?